leeyngdo/Database-System-Silberschatz/notes/ch3.md

         ```

 * <strong><code>DISTINCT</code> keyword</strong> inserted after <code>SELECT</code> eliminates all duplicates.
     * In practice, duplicate elimination is time-consuming.
-Therefore, SQL allows duplicates in database relations as well as in the results of SQL expressions.Thus, the preceding SQL query lists each depart- ment name once for every tuple in which it appears in the instructor relation.
+Therefore, SQL allows duplicates in database relations as well as in the results of SQL expressions.
+Thus, the preceding SQL query lists each department name once for every tuple in which it appears in the instructor relation.
     * e.g.,

         ```sql